IndaPlus25/task-6-yea/README.md

 Dice 4: Dice@8bcc55f
 Dice 5: Dice@58644d46
 ```

-Find a way to change the `Dice` class so that the actual value of each `Dice` is printed instead.
+The output is from the the default [toString method in Object](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#toString()) which prints the name of the class and a hexadecimal hash value.

-You are not allowed to make any changes to the `main` method above.
+Define your own toString method (which overrides the default toString) in the `Dice` class so that the actual value of each `Dice` is printed instead.

-> **Assistant's note:** You might want to use the `String` class and the method [valueOf](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) for this purpose.
-Remember that in order to call a static method from another class, you have to Type `ClassName.method()`.
-You did this in previous exercises with the math library, for example, `Math.sqrt()`.
+> **Assistant's note:** You need to return a String, not an int.
+Use [String.valueOf](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#valueOf(int)).

 ### File Input / Output (IO)